k2s/ansible-role-lnpp/README.md

 ## Example Playbook ##

-A simple playbook that just sets the one required variable:
+A simple playbook that just uses all of the defaults:

     - hosts: all
       sudo: yes
       roles:
          - role: ../lnpp

+A more complex playbook that enables https and uses a non-standard port:

+    - hosts: all
+      sudo: yes
+      roles:
+         - role: ../lnpp
+           nginx_use_https: true
+           nginx_port: 8443

 ## License ##